skyaxe97/tp/docs/DeveloperGuide.md

 ## 4.0 Implementation

-The following section will go into further details on how the different features of **LifEasier** were implemented.
+The following section will go into further details on how the different features of **LifEasier** are implemented.

 ### 4.1 Adding Lessons, Events, Deadlines (Fairuz)